 Mosswater Local Nature Reserve (LNR)

-Mosswater Local Nature Reserve is owned by North Lanarkshire Council and the best way to access the reserve is by foot from Hope Park Drive, north of Blackwood round-about.
+Mosswater Local Nature Reserve is owned and managed by North Lanarkshire Council and the best way to access the reserve is by foot from Hope Park Drive, north of Blackwood round-about.
 After several years of work to improve this site for wildlife and people, Mosswater has been designated a Local Nature Reserve (LNR).
-The young woodland and floodplain grassland to the north
+The young woodland and floodplain grassland to

 Palacerigg Country Park